 - A butterfly’s wings are made up of tiny scales

-Bribie Island Butterfly House Visitor Information
+Getting to Bribie Island Butterfly House

-Bribie Island is located 70km (approx. 1-hour drive) from Brisbane CBD.
+Bribie Island is located 70km (approx. one hour drive) from Brisbane CBD.
 Take the Caboolture exit and follow the signs to Bribie Island.
 Once you’re on the island, turn right on Goodwin Drive which leads to First Avenue.
 Look out for the Butterfly House signs. https://www.bribieislandbutterflyhouse.org/